bitcoinvsalts/node-binance-trader/README.md

 # node-binance-trader
-A Cryptocurrency Trading Bot for Binance using Node.JS
+An efficient cryptocurrency trading bot for Binance using Node.js